Pursuing an employer for payment when they are deregistered

 To find out whether you have such an entitlement, you can consider:

-• Reviewing any correspondence your employer sent to notify you of your termination as a result of their closure, or
+Reviewing any correspondence your employer sent to notify you of your termination as a result of their closure; or

-• Contacting your employer’s liquidator
+Contacting your employer’s liquidator.

-If you are unable to recover unpaid entitlements through FEG or from your employer’s insurer, you will have to consider whether you need to reinstate your employer’s company so that you can commence legal proceedings against them.
+If you are unable to recover unpaid entitlements through FEG or from your employer’s insurer, you will have to consider whether you need to reinstate your employer’s company so that you can commence legal proceedings against it.

 You should consider whether it is worth your efforts to reinstate your employer’s company before you take any steps.